Using Appropriate File Formats

 - Proprietary Formats: Avoid making documents available only in proprietary formats that require purchase or licensing of commercial software (for example, MS Word, MS PowerPoint).
 If you must use these formats, ensure that the intended audience is known to have ready access to the appropriate software or provide a link to download the appropriate viewer or plug-in.

-- Including Text Descriptions: When linking to a document in an alternative format (such as PDF or MS Word), include a text description of the document, including the name, file type, file size, and effective date (using one of the recommended date options).
+- Text Descriptions: When linking to a document in an alternative format (such as PDF or MS Word), include a text description of the document, including the name, file type, file size, and effective date (using one of the recommended date options).
 This will ensure that visitors have a reasonable understanding of what to expect when they view the material and that search engines can easily find it.

 - Long Documents: In most cases, large or complex documents (generally, more than 5–10 print pages), whether in an industry standard format or alternative format, are best organized in sections or chapters and linked together.
 One option is to provide a summary of each chapter in HTML and then provide the full chapter text in PDF.
 That way, readers will know what the content is about before they commit to downloading the PDF file.
 It is still important to provide a link to download the entire document since some readers may prefer to print the entire document for later reading.